Fixed Deposit vs. Savings Account

 4 mins

-Savings account is the most commonly used instrument when it comes to saving excess money.
+A savings account is the most commonly used instrument when it comes to saving excess money.
 This is mainly due to its ease of liquidating funds and even providing a modest interest.
-Unlike fixed deposit (FD), only banks are liable to provide savings accounts, and no NBFC can provide a savings account.
+Unlike a fixed deposit (FD), only banks are liable to provide savings accounts, and no NBFC can provide a savings account.
 Nowadays, FD has become more popular when it comes to parking your surplus funds.
 It is due to its higher interest rates and easy withdrawal of your funds during emergencies.

 2. Returns on each